A critical review of the use of electronic patient-reported outcomes in cancer clinical trials – developing an EORTC perspective

 Achievements

-The project started in Mid-2023.
-The systematic scoping review of the different modes of assessment of PROMs in clinical trials is ongoing.
+• A protocol for the systematic scoping review assessing the different modes of assessment of PROMs in clinical trials has been published.

 Future plans

-• Interviews with different stakeholders on different modes of assessment
+• Interviews with different stakeholders on different modes of assessment (ongoing)

-• Expert consensus process to discuss experience with ePRO use, expectations towards ePROs, and opinions on ePRO data capture in clinical trials
+• Expert consensus process to discuss experience with ePRO use, expectations towards ePROs, and opinions on ePRO data capture in clinical trials (planned/in preparation)

 For patients